 A seminar series (GS772: Bass Digital Education Colloquium) taken concurrently with the apprenticeship, where Fellows gain digital learning design and development experience, collaboratively problem-solve design challenges and explore strategies to overcome them; and engage with Duke faculty and digital education leaders.

-This fellowship includes financial support during the year that the apprenticeship (not the GS 762 course) occurs.
+This fellowship provides coverage of tuition, mandatory fees, and full stipend for Fall and Spring semesters during the year that the apprenticeship (not the GS 762 course) occurs.

 Digital Education Fellowship in Learning Innovation